exogen/badge-matrix/README.md

 only consider Sauce Labs jobs that match up with the latest Travis build number for the given `branch`, and also makes the correct jobs easier to find since Travis provides the time span of the build.

+The default endpoint used to communicate with the Travis API is determined by the server’s `TRAVIS_ENDPOINT` environment variable.
+You can force the public `api.travis-ci.com` or `api.travis-ci.org` endpoints by beginning the URL with `/travis.com` or `/travis.org`, respectively.

 **Query parameters**